lukewhchen/W5D3WRK/readme.md

 # MyFramework

-MyFramework is a lightweight MVC framework developed in Ruby and inspired by Rails.
+MyFramework is a lightweight MVC framework developed with Ruby and inspired by Rails.
 MVC stands for Model-View—Controller.
 It’s a paradigm, allowing developers to factor out the various components of an application and more easily update them.

 ## ControllerBase